Check out our most recent article featured in the Charlotte post. You can also read the full article below

 The bottom line

 Acorns is a great new-age way to automate your savings in a way that if you tried to do it manually, would likely be cumbersome and unsuccessful.
-In my opinion, Acorns should be viewed as a supplemental savings and not a replacement to having a solid financial strategy in place.
+In my opinion, Acorns should be viewed as supplemental savings and not a replacement to having a solid financial strategy in place.
 Acorns is simple, easy to use but does have its limitations in service offering and portfolio options.
-So if you’re looking for a new way to boost your savings, consider giving Acorns a try.
+So if you’re looking for a new way to boost your savings, consider giving Acorns a try. sign up today and get a free $5 dollars just for joining?

 For informational purposes only.
 You should always consult with a financial professional prior to investing.